 The Cost Reality

 Both tools are free for core functionality.
-You only pay if you want official cloud sync ($5/mo for both).
+You only pay if you want official cloud sync ($5 per month for both).
 The philosophical difference: Obsidian is proprietary with a generous free tier.
 Logseq is open-source so you’re guaranteed free access to all code forever.

 If you’re comfortable with manual sync (Git, iCloud, Syncthing), both are completely free.
-If you want one-click sync, both cost $5/mo.
+If you want one-click sync, both cost $5 per month.

 Obsidian: Moderate Learning Curve

-Week 1: You can start using Obsidian like a simple markdown editor immediately.
-Create notes, write text, add links.
+Week 1: Use Obsidian as a simple markdown editor - create notes, write text, add links.
 It feels familiar.

-Month 1: You’ll discover plugins, learn about the graph view, and start building connected notes.
-The “aha moment” happens when you realize backlinks create a web of knowledge.
+Month 1: Discover plugins, learn the graph view, build connected notes.
+The aha moment is when backlinks form a web of knowledge.

-Month 3: You’re customizing with plugins, building templates, using queries.
+Month 3: Customize with plugins, build templates, use queries.
 The tool fades into the background.

 Logseq: Steep Learning Curve

-Week 1: The outliner feels weird if you’re used to documents.
-You’ll fight the interface trying to write paragraphs.
-The daily journal page confuses newcomers.
+Week 1: The outliner feels weird if you are used to documents.
+New users fight the interface trying to write paragraphs and the daily journal page confuses newcomers.

-Month 1: The block-based thinking clicks.
-You start using block references and tags.
-Page vs. block distinction becomes clear.
+Month 1: Block-based thinking clicks.
+Block references and tags become natural.
+The page vs. block distinction becomes clear.

 Reality: Logseq’s learning curve is steeper.
 Obsidian feels familiar on day one.
-Logseq requires a mindset shift.
 If you love tools like Roam Research or Workflowy, Logseq clicks faster.

 Writers and content creators: The document-first approach is perfect for drafting articles, books, or documentation.
 Markdown editing feels like any text editor.